-Website performance is an important SEO and user-experience factor.
+Website performance is an important SEO and user-experience factor, and a critical part of modernizing an outdated site.
 Any long delays in page load times might cause your website’s visitors to lose trust and leave.
 So choosing the right image size/dimensions is of critical importance these days!

 For photography websites, images are the overwhelming performance factor.
 And with half of your visitors using a mobile device, controlling the image size is needed for running a successful website these days.

 Let’s cover the 3 main aspects of website image optimization (for performance):